John Fulton Folinsbee: New Hope

 Folinsbee painted en plein air, directly from nature.
 He always had a sketchbook or a box of 8 x 10 inch canvasboards with him, ready to capture any scene that caught his eye.
-He and Leith-Ross were famous for spending afternoons sketching on the bridge at New Hope (and for tossing anything that displeased them into the Delaware River).
+He and Leith-Ross were famous for spending afternoons sketching from the bridge at New Hope (and for tossing anything that displeased them into the Delaware River).
 From his wheelchair, Folinsbee could manage "paintings as large as 24 X 30."
-Larger works were painted in his studio from drawings and oil sketches.
+Larger works were painted in his studio based on drawings and oil sketches.
 He frequently repeated the same scene on different sized canvases, or as an etching or lithograph.
 To paint a large work, he would lean a canvas against the studio wall and sit on the floor before it, his withered legs tucked under him.
 Relying on notes made on the spot about color and light, he would edit the scene as he painted, emphasizing or eliminating elements to enhance the overall mood.
 "The larger studio paintings were never simply blown-up versions of a successful small painting: rather they were developments of a theme along expressive lines, with memory and emotional reaction playing an important role."

 The Folinsbees purchased an acre of riverfront land about a quarter-mile upstream from the bridge, across the street from the house they were renting.
 In 1924, they hired architect (and landscape painter) Morgan Colt to design them an Arts & Crafts-style house and studio.
 Folinsbee painted dozens of views of the river from the property – most notably Winter Nocturne (1926), River Ice (c.1936), and his last major work, Zero Morning (1970) – and some views of the house itself.
 They lived at 160 North Main Street until their deaths.